ArtPoon/slides/markdown/mbi3100-seqcomp.md

   * Developed by Stephen Altschul, Warren Gish and David Lipman at the NCBI.
   * Maintained by the NCBI at https://blast.ncbi.nlm.nih.gov/Blast.cgi
 * Local similarity = search for conserved intervals.
+  * In other words, we don't require the sequences to align along their entire length.
 * This requires some way to measure the similarity of unaligned  sequences.

 ---